-Moreover, the bill amends RSA 5-C:78 to establish that disposition information for fetal deaths, excluding hospital dispositions, must be filed electronically by a licensed funeral director or town/city clerk.
-A new burial permit for fetal remains will be generated electronically, containing detailed information about the fetus and the manner of disposition.
-The bill also amends RSA 5-C:79 to outline the requirement for written parental authorization regarding the manner of disposition before it occurs, specifying that a burial permit must be completed for non-hospital dispositions and that medical examiner authorization is needed for cremation.
-The burial permit must be submitted to the town or city clerk within six calendar days of the disposition, and the act will take effect 120 days after its passage.
+Furthermore, the bill amends the procedures for the disposition of fetal remains by repealing and reenacting RSA 5-C:78, mandating that disposition information, excluding hospital dispositions, be filed electronically by a licensed funeral director or town/city clerk.
+The electronic burial permit will include detailed information about the fetus and the manner of disposition.
+RSA 5-C:79 is also amended to specify that written authorization from parents is required for the manner of disposition, with a burial permit needed for non-hospital dispositions and medical examiner authorization required for cremation.
+The burial permit must be submitted to the town or city clerk within six calendar days of the disposition.
+The act will take effect 120 days after its passage.

 As Amended by the Senate: 5-C:79